EPSB.ca » Programming » Specialized Programming

 Students new to the Division

-If your child is not with Edmonton Public Schools and you would like to enrol your child, use the Find a School tool to find your designated school and contact the principal.
+If your child is not with Edmonton Public Schools, use the Find a School tool to find your designated school and contact the principal.

 Current Division students